 L-1 Visa

-The L-1 visa is another nonimmigrant but dual intent visa that lets the holder pursue lawful permanent residency.
+The L-1 visa is another non-immigrant, dual-intent visa that allows the holder to pursue lawful permanent residency.

 A multinational company with office locations in and outside of the United States may transfer managers, executives, or employees with specialized knowledge from overseas to the United States under the L1 visa.
-Unlike the H-1B visa, there is no annual ceiling on the number of L-1 visas that can be issued.
+Unlike the H-1B visa, there is no annual cap on the number of L-1 visas issued.

 An L-1 visa holder can bring their spouse and unmarried children under the age of 21 to the United States.

-Nonimmigrants must be able to prove to the United States Citizenship and Immigration Services (USCIS) that they intend to return home, usually by maintaining a permanent residence in their home country and demonstrating other strong ties to it.
+Nonimmigrants must be able to prove to USCIS that they intend to return home, usually by maintaining a permanent residence in their home country and demonstrating strong ties to it.

 How Much Does It Cost to Immigrate to the United States?